UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS6/voter_turnout.md

 #### Estimate the accuracy rate, proportional reduction in error (PRE), and the AUC for this model.
 Do you consider it to be a good model?

-It is a decent model, it results in an improvement of
+It is a decent model, it results in an improvement of 16.1% from the baseline model.
+The accuracy rate in predicting voter turnout is 66.8%.
+The proportional reduction in error is 16.1% and the AUC of the model is 0.668.
+The confusion matrix can be found below.

 ``` r
 logit2prob <- function(x){